TKRHinton/SOFT252/README.md

 The application Has 4 different area including Patient, Admin,Doctor, and secretary.
 Here Are All the data that is included when the application starts

+All the code for the application is in the src folder

 When you select using the drop down box you first have to click on the drop box (Not the arrow) to populate the drop down box

 ![](Dropdown.PNG)